puzzle/ansible-training/content/en/docs/04/01/_index.en.md

 Remember `loop:` or `with_items:`
 {{% /alert %}}

-### Task 2

-* In your playbook `webserver.yml`, ensure that that the package `firewalld` is installed.
-Do the installation of `httpd` and `firewalld` in one task.
-Do you really need to use a loop?
-Have a look at the description of Ansible's `dnf` module .

-### Task 3

-* Write a new playbook `motd.yml` which sets the content of `/etc/motd` on all servers to a custom text.
-Use the variable `motd_content` and the `copy` module with the option `content` containing the variable.

-### Task 4

-* Using the command line, overwrite the content of `motd` by providing the variable `motd_content` with a different value.
-* Modify the content again, but use a `vars.yml` file.

-### Task 5

-* Set the `motd_content` from Task 4 using `group_vars` for `node1` and `host_vars` for `node2`.
-* Make sure you remove the variable definition in `motd.yml`.
-Reason being it will have a higher priority.
-* Limit the run to `node1` and `node2`.

-{{% alert title="Tip" color="info" %}}
-  Think about where you have to create the folders for your host and group variables
-{{% /alert %}}

-### Task 6

-* Get a feeling for errors: Remove the quotes around the curly brackets and have a look at the output.

-### TASK 7 (BONUS!)

-* Create a playbook `takemehome.yml` that does the following:
-  * Create a compressed archive containing all the content from your `/home/ansible/techlab/` folder
-  * Don't include the subfolder `/home/ansible/techlab/awx` with all its content in the archive.
-  * Compress the archive using any supported type of compression.
-  * Ensure an archive is created even if the source is one single file.
-  * Send this file via mail to your own email adress.
-Note that you have to have valid credentials for a smtp server.
-Put these credentials into a password file `password_file.yml`.
-  * Run the playbook using the smtp password from the file `password_file.yml`
-  * remove the password file `password_file.yml`

-{{% alert title="Warning" color="warning" %}}
-It's NOT secure to put the smtp password unencrypted in a file.
-We will learn in the labs about ansible-vault how to encrypt sensitive data in a secure way.
-{{% /alert %}}

-### All done?

-* Wow!
-Well done. :-)

-## Solutions

 {{% details title="Solution Task 1" %}}

 Delete the 2 tasks "start and enable \[httpd,firewalld\]".
 Add a new task with the following content: